bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 <!-- theme: success -->
 > #### Make note of your ngrok ID
 > After you successfully start ngrok, make sure to note your ngrok ID.
-You will use it later.
+You will use it to create an app profile.
+By default, ngrok generates a new ID every time you start it up.
+Make sure to update the callback URLs in your [app profile](#create-an-app-profile) each time the ngrok id changes.

 ## Create an app profile